-In the previous articles I have used a very simplistic protocol.
-In real world situations this simple protocol is not sufficient.
-To provide a more robust connection between client and server a communications protocol is required so that we can validate messages are sent correctly and generate appropriate responses that can also be validated.
+In the previous articles, I used a very simplistic protocol.
+In real-world situations, this protocol is not sufficient.
+A communications protocol is required to provide a more robust connection between client and server.
+This protocol allows us to validate that messages are sent correctly and generate appropriate responses that can also be validated.

-Designing a communication protocol is a non trivial task and personally I would look for an existing protocol that matches your use case rather than trying to create protocol from scratch.
+Designing a communication protocol is a nontrivial task.
+Rather than creating a new protocol from scratch, I would look for an existing protocol that matches your use case.

 Example Protocols

-Rather than go through all the different protocols I am simply going to pick the HTTP(S) protocol and use that for further discussion.
-HTTP(S) is relatively well known; It is simple to implement the basics; There are well known server implementations that support it; There are well known client libraries that can be used in application development.
+Rather than reviewing all the different protocols, I will use the HTTP(S) protocol for further discussion.
+HTTP(S) is relatively well-known, and the basics are simple to implement.
+Well-known server implementations support it, and well-known client libraries can be used in application development.

 Example HTTP(S) servers